 The Richard Harris Law Firm sues vaping companies for injuries

 While the connection between vaping and COVID-19 has not been established yet, it is clear that vaping can and has caused respiratory illness, among other injuries due to explosions and other unexpected behaviors of defective vaping pens.
 Our firm sues companies who market products which are dangerous to their users.
-If you have been injured due to a vaping accident or are suffering respiratory illness due to usage of a vaping product, call our office today to discuss your case at (702) 213-9779.
+If you have been injured due to a vaping accident or are suffering respiratory illness due to usage of a vaping product or another defective product, call our office today to discuss your case at (702) 213-9779.